Alternative Paper Sources

-Our compostable labels cost more upfront than those plastic labels, but in the long run our plant labels are far, far less expensive than plastic stickers.
-Nothing lasts forever, but plastic labels come very close and that’s the problem.
-When a plastic labels falls off your car window, or cosmetic bottle, food package, auto or sports product and hits the trashcan, road or floats into the sewer and ends up in your local river, ocean or landfill that’s just the beginning of the story.
-As plastic biodegrades it leaks toxic microscopic polymers (citation) which, when it rains, wind up in streams, rivers and eventually the ocean.
-These microscopic polymer are eaten by plankton which are eaten by larger fish and so on and so on.
-The polymers do not flush out of the animals system and continue to leak their toxic chemicals (citation) into the animal.
-These polymers are endocrine disruptors causing their progeny to grow both female and male sexual organs.
+Our compostable labels and paper labels with recycled content cost about the same as plastic labels.
+But from an environmental standpoint, our labels are far less expensive than plastic.
+Nothing lasts forever, but plastic labels come very close — and that’s the problem.
+Recycled plastic is a great thing, but the fact is that the vast majority of plastic is not recycled.
+When plastic ends up in your local river, ocean or landfill, that’s just the beginning of the story.
+As plastic biodegrades, it leaks toxic microscopic polymers which, when it rains, wind up in streams, rivers and eventually the ocean.
+These microscopic polymers are eaten by plankton, which are then eaten by larger fish, and so on and so on.
+The polymers do not flush out of the fishes’ system but continue to leak toxic chemicals inside their bodies.
+The polymers are endocrine disruptors and can cause the progeny of the fish to grow both female and male sexual organs.

 Made from bamboo, bagasse and cotton-linters this uncoated stock lends itself to a ‘natural’ look.

-Very interesting stock but we don’t really think of it as a ‘green’ stock.
-It’s impermeable to water, fantastic for freezer packaging, paper that needs to withstand the elements.
+Very interesting stock, but we don’t really think of it as a ‘green’ stock.
+It’s impermeable to water, fantastic for freezer packaging and other uses where paper needs to withstand the elements.
 It’s got this soft, ‘buttery’ feel to it.
-No water is used manufacturing it (or trees, for that matter).
-No water, that’s a huge deal if you consider the paper industry is one of the largest polluters of water in the world.
+No water (or trees, for that matter) is used for manufacturing it.
+That’s a huge advantage if you consider that the paper industry is one of the largest polluters of water in the world.

 Printing on Paper